-A trigger check is when IFTTT queries the trigger service's API to check for new trigger events.
+A trigger check is when IFTTT checks for new trigger events.
 Trigger checks occur once every 5 minutes for Pro and Pro+ users, and once every hour for Free users.

 You can also force IFTTT to perform a trigger check by clicking the Check now button on your Applet's page.